nagyg/workgroup/README.md

 #### 4. Exit / Restart cmder
 #### 5. From the new cmder run:
-Create passwd file for rsync
             echo 'rsync password' > $WGPATH/setup/cwrsync/etc/rsyncd.passwd
+            update.all
 This will download some more meat.
-            update.all

 #### 6. Then run:
             code ~/.bash_profile $WGPATH/.licenses